Anxious and Engaged? Here’s How to Handle Wedding Worry Before the Big Day

 • Name what’s really going on

 Anxiety thrives in the unknown.
-Journaling, talking with a trusted friend or family member, or working with a therapist can help you uncover what’s beneath the surface and genuinely release what’s building in your head.
+Journaling, talking with someone you trust or working with a therapist can help you uncover what’s beneath the surface and genuinely release what’s building in your head.

 • Let go of perfection